M-arcus/cloudron-docs/knowledgebase/docs/backups.md

 The `Bucket` must exist and can be created using Minio CLI or the web interface.
 For HTTPS installations using a self-signed certificate, select the `Accept Self-Signed certificate` option.

+## Encrypting backups

+Backups can be encrypted by providing an encyption key in the backup settings.
 The `Encryption key` is an arbitrary passphrase used to encrypt the backups.
 Keep the passphrase safe; it is required to decrypt the backups when restoring the Cloudron.

-## Encrypting backups

-Backups can be encrypted by providing an encyption key in the backup settings.

-Please note that when using encryption with the `rsync` format, the file names are encrypted as well.
+When using encryption with the `rsync` format, the file names are encrypted as well.

 !!! warning "Do not lose encryption key"
     Please keep the encryption key safe.
 Without the key, there is no way to decrypt the backups.